inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/instrumentation/rules.md

 #### Trace Sampling

 It is often desirable to not capture every trace, but instead [sample](https://opencensus.io/tracing/sampling/) only a subset.
-This can be configured using the `sample-probability` setting under the `tracing` section:
+This can be configured using the `sample-probability` and `sample-mode` setting under the `tracing` section:

 ```yaml
 inspectit: